Let the chaii wala chai wars begin

 In fact, it appears as though our Brummie brethren have a particular predilection for such tea, since there simply is no other city in the UK that boasts as many such restaurants, with ‘chaii’ or ‘chai’ being strategically utilised as a brand name, than Birmingham, where we have:

-- A variation on Chaiiwala and Chaiiwale with Bradford’s Chaii Wali having launched last month at 932 Stratford Road.
+- A variation on Chaiiwala and Chaiiwale with Bradford’s Chaii Wali having launched at 932 Stratford Road, and Chaiwali in Manchester’s Chorlton.

 - Chai Shai; again located on the same road at 789 Stratford Road, though having opened earlier in 2018.

-- Karak Chaii, which, having also opened in 2019 at 1118 Stratford Road, has a second on 250 Soho Road in Handsworth, with plans of brewing in London and Manchester.
+- Not to be confused with Karak Chaai in Manchester, there’s Karak Chaii, which, having also opened in 2019 at 1118 Stratford Road, has a second on 250 Soho Road in Handsworth, with plans of brewing in London and Manchester.

 - As mentioned before, Birmingham’s first ‘park & dine’ Chaii Garden on Alfred Street.